proycon/clam/docs/source/serviceconfiguration.rst

    ]

 Again, the parameters are passed in the order they are specified, irregardless of their names.
+If you want to pass them as keyword arguments instead you can do so by setting ``parameterstyle="keywords"``.
 A mismatch in parameters will result in an error as soon as you try to use the action.
 All parameters will always be validated prior to calling the script or function.